 Is there any advice you would pass on to someone considering professional registration?

 Keep a good record of all of your achievements throughout your career, even if at the time they don’t seem significant.
-It will make writing your professional review report that little bit easier.
+It will make writing your professional review report that bit easier.
 There were achievements earlier on in my career that I’d totally forgotten about when it came to writing the report but thankfully I’d kept a record of them.

 It’s definitely a worthwhile process, experience and achievement when you are awarded CEng.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

 I’m a Science, Technology, Engineering and Mathematics (STEM) Ambassador and support a lot of STEM events that happen in the local area, but particularly at my alma mater Lancaster University.
-I also take part in the career mentoring scheme that Lancaster University runs, which partners a second year student up with someone in a career that they hope to go into after graduating.
+I also take part in the career mentoring scheme that Lancaster University runs, which partners a second year student with someone in a career that they hope to go into after graduating.

 I love cycling and when the weather’s not good enough to ride outside, I spend a lot of time in my garage on my spin bike, connected to a virtual world in Zwift.
 This in no way relates to engineering but it does refresh my brain which makes me more focused at work!